 Dynamic

-Developers should learn manual build processes to understand the underlying steps of software compilation and deployment, which is crucial for debugging and maintaining legacy systems meets jenkins is widely used in the industry and worth learning.
+Use Jenkins when you need a highly customizable CI/CD system with deep integrations across diverse environments, such as in large enterprises with legacy systems meets developers should learn manual build processes to understand the underlying steps of software compilation and deployment, which is crucial for debugging and maintaining legacy systems.
 Here's our take.

 🧊Nice Pick